Head to Nationals Park to experience one of baseball’s most exciting teams.

 Nationals Park is also the first major professional stadium to be LEED Silver Certified by the U.S. Green Building Council, using numerous sustainable elements to provide the most environmentally conscious experience.

-Washington Nationals games are a hot ticket in DC, so make sure to score your exclusive discount and save big today.
-Book Hilton’s Capital Adventure Package for great local discounts while you are in DC for the games.
+Washington Nationals games are a hot ticket in Washington DC, so make sure to score your hotel package and save big today.
+Book Hilton’s Weekend Like A Local Package for great local discounts while you are in DC for the games.

-The regular season begins on March 28 against the New York Mets and closes out Sept.
-29 against the Cleveland Indians.
+The regular season begins this year against New York Mets and closes out against the Philadelphia Phillies.
 Tickets for individual games can be found on nationals.com.
 Numerous ticket packages are also available, and make sure to check the site and the team’s Twitter feed for special in-season promotions.
-View the full 2019 Washington Nationals schedule to find the games that suit you best.
+View the full 2020 Washington Nationals schedule to find the games that suit you best!